 The alternatives of Plan 2 (2a to 2h) were evaluated in relationship to the planning criteria developed to reflect the Project objectives.
 This systematic assessment ensures that the Vision Statement approach is fully integrated into the development and selection of the FIMP Plan.
-Table 7-74 provides a summary of the evaluation of these measures relative to the established criteria.
+Table 7-77 provides a summary of the evaluation of these measures relative to the established criteria.

-Retrofit) Evaluation Criteria Assessment Rating The plan or measure provides identifiable reductions in risk from future storm damage.
+Table 7-77.
+Plan 2 Alternatives (Inlet Management and BCP plus Non-Structural Retrofit) Evaluation Criteria Assessment Rating The plan or measure provides identifiable reductions in risk from future storm damage.
 Inlet management helps avoid excessive erosion in areas affected by inlets.
 Breach closure provides quantified reduction in storm damage.
 Non-structural retrofit provides quantifiable reductions in storm damage to the specific structures and contents.
 Full The plan or measure is based on sound science and understanding of the system.
 Measures that may have uncertain consequences should be monitored and be readily modified or reversed.
 Measures that could have unintended consequences, based upon available science considered a lower priority.
 The sediment management and BCP components are based on proven application within the Project area.
 Non-Structural building retrofits are a standard method for flood mitigation.
 Some individual structures may present design challenges, requiring a comparatively large cost contingency.
 Full The plan or measure addresses the various causes of flooding, including open coast storm surge, storm surge propagating through inlets into the bays, wind and wave setup within the bays, and flow into the bays due to periodic overwash or breaching of the barrier islands.
 The sediment management and BCP components will reduce some flooding from direct ocean storm surge and from periodic overwash or breaching.
-The non-structural retrofit and road- raising components address bayside flooding from all causes except open coast storm surge, including storm surge propagating through the inlets and wind and wave setup within the bays.
-Partial The plan incorporates appropriate non- structural features to provide both storm The plan provides management and non-structural components that Partial
+The non-structural retrofit and road-raising components address bayside flooding from all causes except open coast storm surge, including storm surge propagating through the inlets and wind and wave setup within the bays.
+Partial The plan incorporates appropriate non- structural features to provide both storm damage risk reduction and to restore coastal processes and ecosystem integrity The plan provides management and non-structural components that contribute to SDR and help to restore coastal processes and ecosystem integrity.
+Partial The plan helps protect and restore coastal landforms and natural habitat.
+The plan will reduce or eliminate deficits in longshore sediment transport and will restore the barrier island landform after a breach.
+As noted in Table 7-66, more rapid breach closure could reduce the volume cross island transport contributing to the formation of spits Partial